-Health Care Workers (HCWs) in BC include persons who provide health care to patients or work in institutions that provide patient care (e.g., physicians, nurses, emergency medical personnel, dental professionals, laboratory technicians; medical, dental, nursing and laboratory technician students; hospital volunteers; and administrative, housekeeping and other support staff in health care institutions).
+Health Care Workers (HCWs) include persons who provide health care to patients or work in institutions that provide patient care (e.g., physicians, nurses, emergency medical personnel, dental professionals, laboratory technicians; medical, dental, nursing and laboratory technician students; hospital volunteers; and administrative, housekeeping and other support staff in health care institutions).

-HCWs are at risk of exposure to communicable diseases because of their contact with patients or material from patients with infections.
-HCWs also care for individuals who may be at risk of severe outcomes due to infection with a communicable disease.
+HCWs are at risk of exposure to communicable diseases because of their contact with patients or material from patients with infections, both diagnosed and undiagnosed.

 Maintenance of immunity against vaccine preventable diseases is an integral part of a health care facility's occupational health program.
-Optimal usage of immunizing agents can help safeguard the health of staff members and protect patients from certain infectious diseases.
+Optimal usage of immunizing agents in hospital staff will not only safeguard the health of staff members but may, in some instances, also protect patients from becoming infected by hospital employees.

-The priority for all health care workers should be to ensure that all routine immunizations, including booster doses are provided as needed on an ongoing basis.
+The priority for all health care workers should be to ensure that all routine immunizations, including booster doses, are completed and booster doses are provided as needed on an ongoing basis.